IdleEndeavor/blog/_pages/about.md

 I’m Joshua, a Freelance Graphic Designer and Blogger.
 I love Computers, anything to do with Business and Productivity.
 This Blog is a collection of my thoughts and everything I learn throughout my Idle Endeavors in Life.

-> Everything we hear is an opinion, not a fact.
-Everything we see is a perspective, not the truth
+> "Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth"
 > -Marcus Aurelius

 That’s my favorite quote by the way.
 I love this quote because it reminds me that everytime I feel down in life; it's my own outlook that's causing it and that I can change it as long as I'm willing to put in the work.
 It helps me understand that simply because someone says something negative about me; it doesn't automatically become true.